The Metro Denver Partnership for Health (MDPH)'s mission is to improve population health regionally with collective action.

-The Partnership’s work impacts nearly 3 million Coloradans — 60 percent of the state’s population — who live in this region.
+MDPH’s work impacts roughly 3 million Coloradans, half of the state’s population, who live in this region.

-- Partnership Alignment.
+Partnership Alignment.
 Engage health systems and human services partners to align existing efforts to address priority health issues regionally and identify opportunities for collaboration including through the Colorado Partnership for Thriving Families.

 Partnership members collaborate across their departments and jurisdictions on programs and grants in a range of other areas, in addition to broad areas of effort directed by work groups.
 Other issues include radon exposure prevention, HPV vaccine coverage, tuberculosis control and breastfeeding promotion.